cube-planning/slate/source/index.html.md

 Data can be narrowed down to various slices by providing dimension paths for top level dimensions (Account, Scenario, etc).
 These slices can be specified in any of the following ways:

-### Top Level Dimension Names With String Path Names
+### Top Level Dimension Names With String Path Names Example

 Parameter | Description
 --------- | -----------